Boorowa: History

+The district surrounding the town was administered by the Murringal Shire.
+The town and shire were amalgamated to form the Boorowa Shire in 1944.

 The district was given over to farming, although it received a push along when gold was found at Carcoar, Browns Creek and Kings Plains.
 Gold mines were established although copper and iron were also extracted.
 Samuel Marsden's copper mine operated until 1900.

 The town's rugby league team competed for the Maher Cup during the 20th century.